 The data, information and findings have been gathered together and are now being used to make recommendations for conservation and woodland management.
 This will help to improve outcomes for any existing, and future, dormouse populations.

-The project was very fortunate to be supported by the People’s Trust for Endangered Species (PTES), who provided training for volunteers and carried out an assessment of the area.
+The project that ran during the Rusland Horizons Landscape Partnership was very fortunate to be supported by the People’s Trust for Endangered Species (PTES), who provided training for volunteers and carried out an assessment of the area.

 Achievements: